jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-2.md

 It gives more pleasure <!-- to the truly generous --> to be esteemed by esteemed people.
 Accordingly, with all things equal, we will have more favour with our friend who succeeds than our friend who fails.
 Mankind is so unjust in this respect that people think that we should have more gratitude to some benefactors than others.

 Let us say that a benefector has the best intentions to help.
 Yet he could actually do no more than to help so little, relative to others.
 People say that we are not obliged to be grateful to him since, had it not been for the help of others, his own effort to help would be fruitless.
 People imagine that this should reduce the debt they owe to him, even in the eyes of the impartial spectator.

-The person who has unsuccessfully tried to help does not have=
+The person who has unsuccessfully tried to help does not have:
 - the same dependence on the gratitude of the man he was trying to help
 - the same merit that would have been gained if he actually helped